Lessons on the Plan of Salvation

 The Eternal Family through Christ - Judith Mehr

 “If we are prepared it is better to go hence.”
 Joseph Smith first taught this doctrine.
 This doctrine was more fully expounded by President Joseph Fielding Smith at the funeral of Elder Richard L. Evans, and recorded in the Ensign, December 1971.
-President Smith’s sermon is short, but what he said is another one of the greatest doctrinal sermons given in this dispensation:
+President Smith’s sermon is short and provided in full below.
+What he said, I believe, is one of the greatest doctrinal sermons given in this dispensation:

 “Brother Evans has been taken by the Lord to another field of labor, where his great talents will be multiplied a hundred-fold; where he will continue to use them in the furtherance of the Lord’s work; and where they are now needed even more than they were here among us.

-The spirit world is a place of great growth where talents are multiplied in continued service.
+The spirit world is a place of great growth where talents are greatly multiplied and used in continued service to the Lord and His work.

 “And may I say for the consolation of those who mourn, and for the comfort and guidance of all of us, that no righteous man is ever taken before his time.
 In the case of the faithful Saints, they are simply transferred to other fields of labor.
 The Lord’s work goes on in this life, in the world of spirits, and in the kingdoms of glory where men go after their resurrection.

-No righteous person dies before their work on the earth is finished.
+No righteous person dies before their work on the earth is finished, but when it is finished “it is better to go hence.”

 Testimony – In a coming day, through the sealing power of the priesthood, righteous people will be resurrected and enter into their Father’s kingdom.
 There, with their family, they will “be crowned with immortality and eternal life” (D&C 138:51).